-- 1. New openings are not allowed. - 2.
-No original existing openings shall be filled or changed in size. - 3.
+- 1. Creating new openings should be avoided.
+Where necessary to accommodate new uses or for achieving accessibility, new openings will be reviewed on a case-by-case basis. - 2.
+No original existing openings shall be filled or changed in size unless deemed necessary to accommodate new uses or for achieving accessibility.
+Any changes to original openings will be reviewed on a case-by-case basis. - 3.
 No exposed conduit shall be allowed. - 4.
-Original or later contributing projections shall not be removed. - 5.
-The Boston Landmarks Commission recommends that work proposed to the materials outlined in sections B and C be executed with the guidance of a professional building materials conservator. - 6.
+Original or later contributing projections shall not be removed unless determined to be deteriorated beyond repair by the Commission or staff. - 5.
+The Boston Landmarks Commission recommends that work proposed to the materials outlined in sections B (Masonry) and C (Wood) be executed with the guidance of a professional building materials conservator. - 6.
 The Boston Landmarks Commission encourages renovation of building exteriors to prevent further deterioration and to reverse the impact of prolonged maintenance neglect.
 Such renovation should entail restoration to original appearance as documentary evidence indicates.
 Rehabilitation to meet continuing or changing uses of the buildings while retaining the property's historic character, will be reviewed and considered on a case-by-case basis.